JhonatanPinheiro/JhonatanPinheiro/README.md

 ## About to me (Eng)

-I'm a professional in the Sales Industry .
-I have worked as Sales Supervisor for Burger King.
-Currently I have been studying for a degree in IT System Analysis and Development.
-Furthemore, I have basic knowledge in Spanish and English besides of my mother tongue : Portuguese.
-Thus, I am looking for an opportunity to enrich my knowledge and apply in practice my learning at work and what I have been learning in FATEC college.
+I am a professional in the Information Technology and Sales fields.
+I have worked as a Computer Support Analyst at Adesso and as a Sales Supervisor at Burger King.
+I have a degree in Systems Analysis and Development (IT).
+Additionally, I have basic knowledge of Spanish and intermediate proficiency in English, in addition to my native language: Portuguese.

 ## Sobre Mim (Pt-Br)
 Sou um profissional na área da Tecnologia da informação e também em vendas.
 Já trabalhei como Analista de suporte computacional na Adesso e como Supervisor de vendas no Burger King.
 Sou formado em Análise e Desenvolvimento de Sistemas (TI) .
 Além disso, possuo conhecimentos básicos de espanhol e intermediário no inglês, além da minha língua materna: o português.